uvatoc/uvatoc.github.io/src/content/post/cameras.md

 their camera on.
 There are very good justifications for each of these policies, but the cameras-off meetings lead to stale, non-interactive environments, where no one forms any connections.

+Having cameras on allows interactions that aren't possible with audio only &mdash; mid-meeting high fives, playing rock-paper-scissors, raising hands, showing interest, showing confusion, showing pets, celebration dances, etc. Video also helps make people seem like humans, not just voices in the ethernet.

 That said, we don't want to require or pressure anyone to turn their camera on during the cohort meetings, and as we said [at the beginning